 We’re Ready to Build a Zero-Waste World

 Six ideas to reduce waste in the built environment are competing in the Circular Construction Challenge — Rethink Waste.
-Now you can apply to be on one of the teams

 Learn more about the six finalists and their ideas below.

 Six great ideas have been selected among all applications

 Can I join more than one idea?

 Yes, you can apply to be on a team in maximum 2 of the 6 selected finalists’ ideas.

 Do I have to come to Denmark to be part of the challenge?